 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and developing feelings of happiness is a great way to do it.
+There are intentional ways to grow a healthy parent-child relationship, and developing feelings of happiness in your 1-year-old child is a great way to do it.

 Happiness, or feeling a sense of joy or well-being, comes through our connection with others and a sense of meaning or purpose in our lives.1 One-year-olds rely heavily on your guidance and reassurance as they start to explore their world.
 Many of your child’s joyful and happy experiences will occur through their loving interactions with you.
 Happiness also comes when children feel a sense of meaning and purpose in their lives.
 In the earliest years, this comes through the play and learning that is so critical to your child’s development.
 Parents and those in a parenting role share in this learning and exploration.